-The Council embraces its responsibility to develop, implement and monitor policies and procedures to safeguard the welfare of children and 'adults at risk'.
+The Council embraces its responsibility to develop, implement and monitor policies and procedures to safeguard the welfare of children and 'adults with needs for care and support'.
 The Council has a comprehensive Safeguarding Policy which all staff and councillors are expected to read and work within.
 The Council works within multi-agency partnerships to protect and safeguard people.